elb/sympal/README.markdown

       param:  { module: product, action: show }
       option: { model: Product, type: object }

-This plugin allows these routes to be built dynamically from a database object (`sfSympalContent`).
-Instead of hardcoding the url of each `Product` at `/product/:slug`, your user can select any url for any `Product` object.
+This plugin allows these routes to be built dynamically.
+Instead of hardcoding the url of each `Product` at `/product/:slug`, your user can select any url for each `Product` object.

 This functionality forms the basic framework for any content management system.